LyleScott/ls3.io-v2/content/posts/python_mutable_args.md

----
++++
+date = "2019-05-09T13:13:56-04:00"
-title: "Do Not Use Mutable types a Python Default Arguments"
+title = "Do Not Use Mutable types a Python Default Arguments" description = "Why you should (usually) avoid using mutable types as default arguments." tags = [
-date: 2019-05-09T13:13:56-04:00
-tags:
-  - "Python"
+  "Python",
-  - "programming"
+  "programming"
-meta_kw:
+]
+meta_kw = [
-  - "Python mutable"
+  "Python mutable",
-  - "default arguments"
+  "default arguments",
-  - "antipattern"
-  - "tutorial"
-  - "warning"
-  - "mutability"
+  "antipattern",
+  "tutorial",
+  "warning",
+  "mutability",
-  - "immutable"
+  "immutable"
----
+]
++++

 A popular mistake writing Python is using mutable types as default variables in places that have unintentional consequences.
 The following outlines a few of those scenarios.